Catrionamcd/ViewsIt-Site/TEST.md

 ![alt text](assets/test-images/Test-Channel-Draft-Again.png)

 2. Ensure only a channel author/owner can update or edit the channel details.
-3. As a user or super user/administrator delete a channel.
+3. As a channel author/owner or super user/administrator delete a channel.

 ![alt text](assets/test-images/Test-Delete-Channel.png)